NetSuite vs Business Central

 Has genuinely simple and stable requirements that are unlikely to change significantly post go-live — BC's higher ongoing partner dependency means businesses with evolving needs tend to accumulate customisation and support costs that erode the initial licence saving over time

-Operates as a single entity with no near-term plans to expand into subsidiaries or new countries
+Operates as a single entity with limited subsidiary expansion within New Zealand, and no plans to expand internationally

 Frequently Asked Questions